flix/flix/docs/DIDYOUKNOW.md

 - Flix is developed by programming language researchers at Aarhus University (Denmark) in collaboration with researchers at the University of Waterloo (Canada), and at Eberhard Karls University of Tübingen (Germany), and by a growing open source community.

+- Several novel aspects of the Flix programming language has been described in the research literature?

 - Flix has received grants from the Independent Research Fund Denmark, from Amazon Research, and from the Concordium Foundation.